Top 10 Best Books for Teens in 2002

 To his friends, popular and handsome sixteen-year-old Nick Andreas has led a charmed life.
 But the guys in Nick's anger management class know differently.
 So does his ex-girlfriend Caitlin.
 Now it looks like the only person who doesn't realize how far from perfect Nick's life has become is Nick himself.

 Sent to counseling for hitting his girlfriend, Caitlin, and ordered to keep a journal, sixteen-year-old Nick recounts his relationship with Caitlin, examines his controlling behavior and anger, and describes living with his abusive father.

 by A.M.
 Jenkins

-As the Pride of the Panthers, football star Austin Reid is a likable guy, good with the ladies.
+As the Pride of the Panthers, football star Austin Reid is a likable guy and good with the ladies.
 Lately though, he doesn't like his life - or anything else - so much.
 And the worst part is that he can't seem to figure out why.
-Seventeen-year-old football hero, Austin, tries to understand the inexplicable depression that has drained his interest in life.

 by Richard Mosher